linjmeyer/tilt-pitch/README.md

 | `{color}_name` (str) | Name of your brew, where {color} is the color of the Tilt (purple, red, etc) | Color (e.g. purple, red, etc) |
 | `{color}_original_gravity` (float) | Original gravity of the beer, where {color} is the color of the Tilt (purple, red, etc) | None/empty |

+## Running without a Tilt or on Mac/Windows

+If you want to run Tilt on a non-linux system, for development, or without a Tilt you can use the `--simulate-beacons` flag to create fake beacon events instead of scanning for Tilt events via Bluetooth.

+`python3 -m pitch --simulate-beacons`

 # Integrations